-When Southern British Cameroon ioined independent Cameroon. forming the United Republic of Cameroon in 1961, the former British and French territories largely preserved their distinct legislative, legal. educational, and civil service structures.
-While Francophone Cameroon benefitted from French and the larger and more prosperous Francophone regions in matters of law, language, economy, and culture.
-This unification bred resentment among many Anglophone Cameroonians that continues to simmer today (see p4-6 of Political and Social Relations).
+When Southern British Cameroon ioined independent Cameroon. forming the United Republic of Cameroon in 1961, the former British and French territories largely preserved their distinct legislative, legal, educational, and civil service structures.
+While Francophone Cameroon benefitted from French and

 German colonial improvements, Anglophone Cameroonians inherited inadequate infrastructure, a weak economy, and no industrialization.
 The new country's Francophone leaders did little to lift the English-speaking regions out of poverty.